envoy/polarwind/examples/django/README.md

 ### Adding new non-JS or non-CSS assets

 Any time you add a new non-JS or non-CSS asset to the `frontend` directory, run `npm run build` once to generate a `build/asset-manifest.json` file.
+This file is added to git.

 ## Production